 - Top-Rated Attractions & Things to Do in Helena, MT

 - Top-Rated Things to Do in Glacier National Park, MT

 South Dakota and Wyoming Reporting

-One of my first big assignments for PlanetWare, I traveled to South Dakota and Wyoming in 2017 to report on several cities, natural spaces, and a collection of National Parks including Badlands, Grand Teton and Yellowstone.
-Catching the 2017 solar eclipse somewhere along the way, other major highlights of these 2017 travels include bison in Custer State Park, the enchanting Teton Crest Trail and the many hydrothermal features of Yellowstone.
+I traveled to South Dakota and Wyoming in 2017 for one of my first big assignments for PlanetWare.
+I reported on several cities, natural spaces, and a collection of National Parks, including Badlands, Grand Teton and Yellowstone.
+Catching the 2017 solar eclipse somewhere along the way, other major highlights include bison in Custer State Park, the enchanting Teton Crest Trail and the many hydrothermal features of Yellowstone.